eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

     As of v2.0.0 of the Tekton tasks and the Jenkins pipelines, the CI pipeline will create a folder and the initial configuration for an application deployment if it doesn't already exist.
 This means, there is no other manual configuration required to set up the repository.

-3. Now run a new Pipeline and make sure a directory for the application is created on the gitops git repository.
-This is required before configuring ArgoCD.
+3. Now run a new Pipeline and make sure a directory for the application is created on the GitOps Git repository.
+This is required before completing the configuration of ArgoCD.

 ## Configure Release namespaces